nosrac77/data-structures/README.md

 * **Deque** - a list/"queue" of nodes.
 Similar to a queue, except not all nodes enter from one side and exit from the other.
 Nodes can be entered and/or removed from either side of the deque.

+* **Binary Heap** - a binary tree where values are sorted.
+How the heap is sorted is dependent upon the type of heap.
+A max heap sorts values from highest to lowest, and min heap does the opposite.
+Values are added to the bottom, or next open space, and removed from the top.

 ## Time Complexities: